NetComposer/nksip/doc/reference/callback_functions.md

 ```

 ### handle_call/3
-Called when a direct call to the SipApp process is made using `gen_server:call/2,3`.
+Called when a direct call to the Service process is made using `gen_server:call/2,3`.

 ```erlang
 handle_call(Msg::term(), From::from(), State::term()) ->